pranjal3024/pranjal3024/README.md

 👋 Welcome to my GitHub!

 ## About Me
-Mysf Pranjal saraswat , passionate about coding and exploring new technologies.
+Myself Pranjal saraswat , passionate about coding and exploring new technologies.

 ## Projects
 - [Project 1](link): Description.